MOVEMENT DISORDERS

 2. Physical and Occupational Therapy

 • Occupational Therapy (OT) – Focuses on improving fine motor skills, helping patients with daily activities such as dressing and eating.
+It helps patients adapt to daily activities, use assistive devices, and maintain independence.

 3. Deep Brain Stimulation (DBS)